 A healthcare provider will prescribe medications to treat HIV.
 They can also provide information about known risk factors.
 It’s also important for a person who has tested positive to notify anyone they’ve had sexual contact with, so they can be tested too.
 It’s also important to use condoms to avoid passing the virus onto others.

-Studies have shown that a person living with HIV who is on regular antiretroviral therapy that reduces the virus to undetectable levels in the blood is NOT able to transmit HIV to a partner during sex.
+that a person living with HIV who is on regular antiretroviral therapy that reduces the virus to undetectable levels in the blood is NOT able to transmit HIV to a partner during sex.
 The current medical consensus is that “Undetectable = Untransmittable.”

 Anyone who suspects they’ve been exposed to HIV should not wait to act.
 They should make an appointment with a healthcare provider, tell them when they might have been exposed, and get an HIV blood test.